 B. Accept and abide by their governing councils' policies.

 C. Require new recruits/associates/new members to attend a risk management workshop which will include alcohol-related issues, hazing issues, dating miscommunication and violence concerns, and sexual health issues.
 These workshops will be provided by the Center for Student Enrichment Office twice per semester.

 Attracting, selecting, and orienting new members are crucial activities for Greek organizations.
 Similarly, this process requires that Greek organizations show a sincere concern for the general well-being of their prospective new members.
 In order to make the recruitment process a positive experience for all concerned, it will be necessary for Greek organizations to:

-B. verify that all pledges/ associates meet their respective chapter minimum cumulative grade point average before initiation.
-(Verification will be provided by Northern Michigan University upon receipt of a grade release form and can be taken from high school transcripts or college
+B. Verify that all pledges/ associates meet their respective chapter minimum cumulative grade point average before initiation.
+(Verification will be provided by Northern Michigan University upon receipt of a grade release form and can be taken from high school transcripts or college records.)

 D. Enforce that all new members and prospective new members attend a risk management seminar hosted by Northern Michigan University’s Center for Student Enrichment.